The Milestone Mission

 A native of Vermont where she grew up skiing, Mary Ellen began her world travels at age 17 with an overland trip across Africa.
 She has since trekked in Nepal, tramped in New Zealand, bicycled the length of Hadrian’s Wall, paddled whitewater rivers in the French Alps, backpacked in Chile and Greece, and sea kayaked in Maine.

 Mary Ellen holds a degree in English from Kenyon College and a Master’s Degree in Public Affairs from Western Carolina University.
 She served as marketing director at an internationally known adventure outfitter prior to becoming a publisher and has a background in freelance writing and photography.
 Her attention to detail in both text and image play a critical part in the quality of Milestone Press guidebooks.

 Born in Raleigh, NC, Jim grew up in North Georgia.
 He began his outdoor career as a whitewater instructor and guide while completing a biology degree at Berry College.
 Over the years he has led river, backpacking, and bicycling trips across the United States and abroad, including Colorado’s Grand Canyon, New Zealand, Patagonia, and Europe.

 Jim wrote the very first mountain bike guidebooks for the Southeast in the early 1990s.
-Now the author of more than a dozen titles on hiking, backpacking, and bicycling in the region, he also spends a part of each summer leading trips for the high adventure program at Falling Creek Camp in Tuxedo, NC.
+Now the author of more than a dozen titles on hiking, backpacking, and bicycling in the region, he also spends a part of each summer training staff for the high adventure program at Falling Creek Camp in Tuxedo, NC.
 Jim’s interest in the natural world extends to honeybees; he’s been a beekeeper since 1994.